Jiddler/Hyperletter/README.md

 You can build disk caching if you want to, just listen to the Sent-event to know when to delete it from you´re persistence.
 We´re might include this feature in the future.

 ## Performance
 On my laptop, I5 something, Hyperletter can send around 20k letters/second with application level ACKs and around 60k letters/second with the NoAck option.
-Even with the NoAck option Hyperletter will still detect network failures (on the TCP-level) and requeue those letters.
+Even with the NoAck option Hyperletter will still detect network most failures (on the TCP-level) and requeue those letters.

 ## Bindings
 So far there is only a .NET-binding, if you like the protocol please submit language bindings for your language.